-The philosophy program introduces you to a broad range of ideas and provides opportunities to pursue your own individual philosophical concerns in depth.
 Philosophy is a tool for examining your basic beliefs, confronting the challenges of others’ beliefs, and arriving at independent decisions.
-At Saint Mary’s, philosophy majors develop a foundation in the history of philosophy and an acquaintance with contemporary research.
+Develop a foundation in the history of philosophy and an acquaintance with contemporary research.

-Studying philosophy develops students' ability to think critically about complex and varied topics; to argue persuasively and logically; to ask the right questions when faced with new information or situations; to communicate ideas effectively, both in speech and in writing; and to present knowledge and arguments in an organized fashion.
-These skills are useful in any number of careers, even if you might pursue several different careers over the course of your life.
+Develop your ability to think critically about complex and varied topics.
+Learn how to argue persuasively and logically, and how to ask the right questions when faced with new information or situations.
+Become skilled in communicating ideas effectively, and presenting knowledge and arguments in an organized fashion.

-Philosophy majors from Saint Mary's College have gone on to careers in law, teaching, social work, business, writing, pastoral work, art, and many other fields.
-Saint Mary's philosophy graduates have also gone on to medical school and to graduate study in a wide variety of subjects.
+Excellent preparation for postgraduate study in any field in which abstract theoretical thought is essential, philosophy alumnae have careers in law, teaching, social work, business, writing, pastoral work, art, and many other fields.
+Graduates have also gone on to medical school.